draustin/pyqtgraph_extensions/README.md

 Installing `pyqtgraph_extensions` creates two namespaces:

-* `pyqtgraph_extensions` \en various classes and functions providing some of extra functionality for pyqtgraph
+* `pyqtgraph_extensions` - various classes and functions providing some of extra functionality for pyqtgraph
 * `pyqtgraph_extended` - a namespace merging pyqtgraph_extensions with the original pyqtgraph

 In principle, it should be possible to import `pyqtgraph_extended` instead of `pyqtgraph` and have the same behaviour but with new functionality available.
 So the two options for using this repository are: